What is a radio spot?

 - Portrayal of women and men: Your radio spot and your overall program can challenge gender stereotypes.
 For example, you can represent women as having multiple roles in society, rather than primarily as mothers, wives, or daughters.

-For more information on incorporating gender into your farmer program, read our Broadcaster how-to guide on gender and farm programs.
+For more information on incorporating gender into your farmer program, read our Broadcaster how-to guide on serving women farmers well.

 6. Partnering and cost-sharing